MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0101.md

 [//]: # (START>DO_NOT_EDIT)
 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
-# AppSourceCop Error AS0077
+# AppSourceCop Error AS0101
-Adding a var modifier in events is not allowed
+The 'Isolated' argument cannot be changed, added, or removed.

 ## Description
-Adding a var modifier in events is not allowed as it might break the runtime behavior of extensions subscribing to it.
+Any change to the 'Isolated' argument is disallowed because it may break depdendent extensions that have subscribed to the event.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also